 This may sound frightening, but there are things you can do to prevent a fatal car accident.
 You should always be extra alert when driving, including during periods when accidents are likely (e.g., on weekend nights, during weekday rush-hour traffic, and during holidays).
 It goes without saying, do not drive while impaired—either due to alcohol, drugs, or fatigue.
 Ignore your cell phone or use hands-free tools.
 Ensure everyone in the car is wearing a working seatbelt.
 Obey all road signs and traffic signals, and drive at a speed that is reasonable under the circumstances (i.e., not faster than surrounding traffic, go slower if dark or in bad weather, and leave more than 3 car lengths between you and the vehicle ahead so you can slow down ahead of time as traffic slows).

 You can greatly lower your chances of being involved in a fatal car accident by taking the protective measures suggested above, as well as using standard defensive driving techniques.
-If you are injured or a family member is killed in a car accident, the personal injury lawyers at Gage Mathers will be there to help you through the process of obtaining the compensation you deserve.
+If you are injured or a family member is killed in a car accident, the car accident lawyers at Gage Mathers will be there to help you through the process of obtaining the compensation you deserve.

 Read the article online: “If Modern Cars Are Safer, Why Are They Killing More Of Us?”